ValetAlpha

 bunx valet-dev init

-This creates a valet/ directory with an example schema and functions, registers a project on the orchestrator, and saves VALET_PROJECT_URL and VALET_DEPLOY_KEY to .env.
+This creates a valet/ directory with an example schema, a starter auth.ts for built-in email/password auth, and example functions.
+It also registers a project on the server and saves VALET_PROJECT_URL and VALET_DEPLOY_KEY to .env.

 The generated files are starter examples — replace them with your own tables and functions.